 How the hell does Silver's era exist?
-During "the present," Mephiles kills sonic, Elise cries and releases Iblis, and Mephiles merges with him and becomes Solaris to destroy time.
-In order for Silver's scenario to exist, Iblis would have had to have been released and then NOT immediately merged with Mephiles - which doesn't make a damn bit of sense, since Mephiles was the one who released him in the first place.
+During "the present," Mephiles kills Sonic, Elise cries and releases Iblis, and Mephiles merges with him and becomes Solaris to destroy time.
+In order for Silver's scenario to exist, Iblis would have had to have been released and then NOT immediately merged with Mephiles — which doesn't make a damn bit of sense, since Mephiles was the one who released him in the first place.

 Because Mephiles killing Sonic isn't part of the timeline which ended up with Silver's future.
 In the original timeline, Iblis was released when Elise was killed when the Egg Carrier malfunctions and crashes.

 "What's that?
 You want us to let you go and save our princess?
-Well, I would let you do that, or I could force you to pick out who the captain among us before I let you go and save our princes."
+Well, I would let you do that, or I could force you to pick out who the captain among us before I let you go and save our princess."
 Yeah.
 The Guards Must Be Crazy.
 Do these guards not have any damn priorities?
 They're stopping someone from saving their goddamned princess just so he could do some game.

 It's made pretty clear that the guards don't trust the hedgehogs at all during the earlier parts of the game, so it could be Hand Waved as the guard in question trying to test his intelligence.

 Considering that it's specifically said that Solaris exists throughout time, wouldn't it take an infinite number of people to successfully stop him?
-I mean having only 3 people fight Solaris would be in vain as the "past" means between the creation of the universe and present time, and the future always having infinite possibilities.
+I mean, having only 3 people fight Solaris would be in vain as the "past" means between the creation of the universe and present time, and the future always having infinite possibilities.

 In a dimension where most of the laws of time and space are completely undefined and distorted?
 It really just boils down to beating the core senseless so that everything fixes itself.

 Where the heck do Silver and Blaze live while they're in the past?
-Think about it; since they're from the future, they don't have a thing to they're names and they don't exist according to any records because they haven't even been born yet, they don't know anyone who could legitimately give them a place to stay, and they might not even have any experience living in a domestic setting since the future is... desolate.
+Think about it; since they're from the future, they don't have a thing to their names and they don't exist according to any records because they haven't even been born yet, they don't know anyone who could legitimately give them a place to stay, and they might not even have any experience living in a domestic setting since the future is... desolate.

 The game takes places across, what, two days at most?